Math Methods Phys Sci I

 previous week will be collected each Monday in class, or submitted through Blackboard if you prefer.

 Homework will not be graded.
-But each submission will win you one point (up to 10 points) to your
+But each submission will earn you one point (up to 10 points for all) to your

 There will be five quizzes (count 20 points towards your final points),